4.6 Other Topics

 - Applicability of tax treaties or other arrangements — An entity should consider whether a tax treaty applies to a particular tax position and, if so, how the treaty would affect the negotiation and settlement with the tax authorities involved.

 - Symmetry of positions — Even though each tax position should be evaluated individually for appropriate measurement, if there is a high likelihood of settlement through “competent-authority” procedures under the tax treaty or other agreement, an entity should generally use the same assumptions about such a settlement to measure both positions (i.e., the measurement assumptions are similar, but the positions are not offset).
 Under the terms of certain tax treaties entered into by the United States and foreign jurisdictions, countries mutually agree to competent-authority procedures to relieve such companies of double taxation created by transfer pricing adjustments to previously filed returns.
-If competent-authority procedures are available, entities should carefully consider whether to pursue relief through them and whether the particular jurisdictions involved are likely to reach an agreement with respect to the particular disputed transactions.
+If competent-authority procedures are available, entities should carefully consider whether to pursue relief through them and whether the particular jurisdictions involved are highly likely to reach an agreement with respect to the particular disputed transactions.

 An entity should carefully consider whether the tax